abrahimcse/devops-resources/Cloud-Provider/AWS/Route 53.md

 - DNS routing, and
 - Health checking of resources.

-The name "Route 53" comes from TCP/UDP port 53 (where DNS requests are handled) and the iconic "Route 66" highway in the USA, symbolizing routing traffic to Amazon DNS 11.
+The name "Route 53" comes from TCP/UDP port 53 (where DNS requests are handled) and the iconic "Route 66" highway in the USA, symbolizing routing traffic to Amazon DNS.

 ### Key Characteristics
 - 100% SLA availability